msimonetto/sh1-level-editor/README.md

 > [!NOTE]
 > **This project is in very early development!** Most features have not yet been implemented and serious level editing is not recommended at this stage.

 A C++ 3D geometry and level workstation for PlayStation 1 *Silent Hill* (1999) and its [unofficial PC Decompilation Port](https://github.com/SlickAmogus/silent-hill-decomp).
-Includes Python scripts that reproducibly convert proprietary formats (`.IPD`, `.PLM`, `.TIM`) **forwards and backwards!**
+Reproducibly converts proprietary binary formats (`.IPD`, `.PLM`, `.TIM`) **forwards and backwards!**

-In the project's current state, proprietary chunk formats (`.IPD`, `.PLM`) have been **successfully mapped out** and are **convertible** through either the dedicated ImGui editor or the included Python scripting.
-Parsers for these formats had existed and were importable in Blender or Noesis, but were not backwards convertible or dynamic around struct data size.
-Initial creation of these conversion tools centered around full-trip conversion and packing of game files into their original formats byte-to-byte exact from JSONs, which minimised uninterpretable raw binary data. **Direct in-memory editing** was later implemented to replace the JSON approach and takes place in the C++/ImGui editor, where geometry can be manipulated, added or removed while preserving file readability by the game engine.
-Modified chunk, texture/CLUT (`.TIM`) and UV data have been successfully written back into game files and are verified to be congruent with 3D viewport changes, and more advanced operations and verifications are included in the chunk editor.
-Geometry, UV maps and global object positioning are **editable**; collision data and textures are **viewable** in the editor and should be modifiable from within the level editor in the near future.
-Apart from chunk data, elements of **map-specific data** have been editable for the PC Port via C source code modification, such as points of interest, doors and waypoints, although those are unintuitive to edit currently.

-There is still a lot of further testing required, as I cannot claim any part of this is perfect.
-Naturally, **the results are real** and the interface is mostly intuitive, but **significantly more work is required before any serious level design is possible**.
-Given the need for rapid development and the complexity of the task, I have used AI assistance for early prototyping, research and a bulk of the editor.
-That being said, I have guided the AI considerably in applying my comprehension of the game engine, map files and PC Port into both research and the editor itself.
-I am hoping to rewrite this from the ground-up without AI assistance eventually.

-Applications of this may exist for the ongoing effort in developing the [PC Port](https://github.com/SlickAmogus/silent-hill-decomp) and extending the [overall decompilation project](https://github.com/shdecompilations/silent-hill-decomp), and of course with modding in general.
-As of August 2026, the decompilation project is mostly complete, but what is missing is full annotation and migration of binary overlay map data.
-3D visualisation offered by the program may allow for cross-referencing between the binary layout and in-game points, as with camera occlusion objects or event handling in the PC Port.
-The chunk manager (2D grid on left panel) allows for aliases to be assigned easily, a 3D legend complements this, and the linkage between externally-placed rooms is viewable.

 ![Demonstration](./docs/images/Demonstration.png)

+Proprietary chunk formats (`.IPD`, `.PLM`) have been **successfully mapped out** and are **convertible** through either the dedicated ImGui editor or the included Python scripting (which requires revision).
+This project developed from [the game's ongoing decompilation project](https://github.com/shdecompilations/silent-hill-decomp) for known binary data structures and an [earlier conversion tool](https://github.com/belek666/sh_ipd2obj) from chunk `.IPD` to Wavefront `.OBJ` files.
+It initially aimed to convert chunk data to-and-from JSONs while simultaneously minimising the uninterpretable raw binary sections, but it emerged into an editor/validator written in C++ to allow for more dynamic movement of structs and direct in-memory editing.
+Most core functionality has been introduced (asset management, geometry/texture editors), but validators are missing and the stability of the workflow has not been tested thoroughly.

+Further testing and rewrites of AI-assisted code is ongoing.
+AI has been used for early prototyping, research and a majority of the editor, but this will gradually be rewritten without AI assistance over time.

+**Applications**: As of August 2026, the decompilation project is mostly complete, but what is missing is full annotation and migration of binary overlay map data.
+3D visualisation offered by the program may allow for cross-referencing between the binary layout and in-game points, as with camera occlusion walls or event handling in the PC Port.
+Setting aliases to chunks and visualising door connections may be of use as well.

 ---